Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 • Require price to close above/below both averages for two consecutive periods before entry

 Risk management: Initial stop at the 50 SMA.
-Move to breakeven once price moves 2:1 in your favour.
+Move to breakeven once price moves 2:1 in your favor.
 Trail stop using the 20 SMA once in profit.

 This setup succeeds because it trades with institutional timeframes rather than against them.
 Swing moves often reflect portfolio rebalancing and position adjustments by large funds.